 Another way to export data from the table is to copy it to the clipboard and then paste it into your file.
-When you select one or more keywords, the “Copy” button appears in the header of the table.
+When you select one or more keywords, the “Copy” button appears in the table's header.
 Click Copy and then paste the selected keywords wherever you want.

-You can select keywords one at a time by clicking on a separate checkbox, or in bulk.
+You can select keywords individually by clicking on a separate checkbox or in bulk.
 To select a contiguous group of keywords from the list, click the first keyword in the group.
 Then hold down the Shift key as you click the last keyword in the group.
-This way you will select everything in between the two keywords.
+This way, you will select everything in between the two keywords.

-Not only can you export your list to a file but you can also send keywords to the Keyword Manager.
-If you want to export keywords from multiple seed lists, you will have to export from the Keyword Manager.
+Not only can you export your list to a file, but you can also send keywords to the Keyword Manager.
+If you want to export keywords from multiple seed lists, you must export from the Keyword Manager.